Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: One-dimensional systems

 \textit{Scenario 3: Stratonovich Lagrangian.} Both Lagrangians Eqs.~\eqref{eq:scenario1_Lagrangian}, \eqref{eq:scenario2_Lagrangian}, are different from the Lagrangian for multiplicative noise originally derived by Stratonovich \cite{stratonovich_probability_1971}, which in our notation reads

-We now demonstrate that this Lagrangian corresponds to an exit rate from a moving interval which is not centered at the path $\traj$, and which has a time-dependent radius that is to leading order identical to the one from scenario 2.
-To obtain Eq.~\eqref{eq:scenario3_Lagrangian}, we introduce a new coordinate system $y(x) \equiv \Phi(x)$ defined by
+where the subscript S stands for Stratonovich.
+We now demonstrate that the Lagrangian Eq.~\eqref{eq:scenario3_Lagrangian} corresponds to an exit rate from a one-dimensional moving ball (i.e.~a time-dependent interval) which is not centered at the path $\traj$, and which has a time-dependent radius that is only to leading order identical to the radius from scenario 2.
+To derive Eq.~\eqref{eq:scenario3_Lagrangian} from the 1D FP Eq.~\eqref{eq:1D_FP_eq}, we introduce a new coordinate system $y \equiv \Phi(x)$ defined by

-Transforming the 1D FPE to the $y$-coordinate leads to $\partial_t{P}_{Y} = - \partial_y \left( D_0 \beta F_Y P_Y\right) + D_0 \partial_y^2 P_Y$, where $P_Y(y,t) \equiv \sqrt{D(x)/D_0}P(x,t)$, $F_Y(y) \equiv \sqrt{{D(x)}/{D_0}}F(x)$, with $x = \Phi^{-1}(y)$.
-The coordinate transformation Eq.~\eqref{eq:coordinate_transformation_definition} locally stretches space where diffusivities are low, and locally compresses space where diffusivities are large, resulting in a constant diffusivity $D_0$ with respect to the $y$-coordinate, as was remarked by Ito \cite{ito_probabilistic_1978}.
+Transforming Eq.~\eqref{eq:1D_FP_eq} to the $y$-coordinate leads to \cite{risken_fokker-planck_1984} $\partial_t{P}_{Y} = - \partial_y \left( a_Y P_Y\right) + D_0 \partial_y^2 P_Y$, where $P_Y(y,t) \equiv \sqrt{D(x)/D_0}P(x,t)$, $a_Y(y) \equiv \sqrt{{D_0}/{D(x)}}[a(x) - (\partial_x D)(x)/2]$, with $x = \Phi^{-1}(y)$.
+The coordinate transformation Eq.~\eqref{eq:coordinate_transformation_definition} locally compresses space where the diffusivity is small, and locally stretches space where the diffusivity is large, resulting in a constant diffusivity $D_0$ with respect to the $y$-coordinate, as was remarked by Ito \cite{ito_probabilistic_1978}.
+(As has been emphasized before \cite{de_pirey_path_2023}, a coordinate transformation that flattens the diffusivity profile is only guaranteed to exist for one-dimensional multiplicative-noise systems.)
 The Stratonovich Lagrangian now follows by considering a tube with constant radius $R_0$ in the $y$-coordinate around the path $\traj_Y(t) \equiv \Phi(\traj(t))$.
-Since the diffusivity is constant in this coordinate system, the theory for stochastic dynamics with additive noise is applicable, for which the first correction to freely-diffusive exit from the tube is given by the OM Lagrangian Eq.~\eqref{eq:OM_intro} \cite{kappler_stochastic_2020}.
+Since the diffusivity is constant in this coordinate system, the theory for stochastic dynamics with additive noise is applicable, for which the first correction to freely-diffusive exit from the tube is given by the OM Lagrangian Eq.~\eqref{eq:OnsagerMachlupLagrangian} \cite{kappler_stochastic_2020} evaluated using diffusivity $D_0$, drift $a_Y$, and the path $\traj_Y$.
 Expressing the resulting exit rate back in the original $x$-coordinates yields